Topics on this page

 a.
 Go to the firewall software that is protecting your Amazon WorkSpaces, and open the ports listed above.

-You have now opened the necessary ports so that Deep Security Agent and Workload Security can communicate.
+You have now opened the necessary ports so that the agent and Workload Security can communicate.

 Which ports should be opened?